chnm/crdh-jekyll/_essays/v02-06-black-placemaking-in-texas.md

 integrity.
 The integrity of a site refers to the degree to which it is physically intact and in a location or context relevant to the period of historic significance.
-The National Register criteria guide determinations of what is worthy of protection from demolition and what qualifies for federal tax benefits.[^14] State level markers are available to properties in Texas that are at least 50 fifty years old, and are historically or architecturally significant, whereas subject markers can recognize individuals, events, communities, and
+The National Register criteria guide determinations of what qualifies for federal tax benefits.[^14] State level markers are available to properties in Texas that are at least 50 fifty years old, and are historically or architecturally significant, whereas subject markers can recognize individuals, events, communities, and